The Walking by Bentley Little

 - Finished reading it on April 3, 2008

-- This sequel to Wither surpasses the original by being a better and stronger book.
+- This sequel to WITHER surpasses the original by being a better and stronger book.
 The things that annoyed me with the first are not here.
 Plus the story seems to have come out of Passarella's head in a much cleaner style.
 After a brief start on the same night as Wither's death, the bulk of the novel picks up seven months later.
 The witch Wither has returned and is trying to create a new coven and get her revenge on Wendy Ward.
 Meanwhile Ward is getting help from a friend and learning more about her powers.
 There are a few times where events seem a tad too convenient but they are also quickly explained and make sense.
 As the climax of the novel builds and explodes there are many events which I did not see coming and for which I was glad.
 The novel didn't try following the normal trend and make an overly easy, happy ending.
 Overall, I found the novel enjoyable and would really recommend it to anyone who liked the first book.
 Others I would merely recommend it.

 The Woods are Dark by Richard Laymon